Be sure to check out our childcare options!

 Talk to your teachers.
 Any well-educated teacher has yoga therapy and yoga for the infirm in their training profile.
 They can’t help you with your whiplash if they don’t know your neck is bothering you.
 You are not a yoga expert, so you may not realize that forward folds are aggravating your herniated discs.
 You might be great at aerodynamics or flag football.
 Let your teachers share their expertise and experience with you.

 I can’t tell you how many students have complained that an injury was not healing and when I asked them to take it slowly or avoid a particular movement temporarily have replied with, “Well, I like to push,” with a cheeky smile.
-Apparently, you also like to stretch a six-week recovery out to eighteen months.
+Apparently, you also like to stretch a twelve-week recovery out to eighteen months.

 Bones take four weeks to heal.
-Muscles take six weeks.
-Connective tissues can take up to eight weeks.
+Muscles take around six weeks.
+Connective tissues can take up to sixteen weeks.
 The average woman recovers from a common yoga injury to the hamstrings tendon in eighteen months.
 Talk to your providers and listen to your body so you don’t end up in unnecessary pain for years.

 This could be a sub-section of the injuries category.
 Like all physical activities, you can create injury in yoga.
 Yoga has tremendous therapeutic potential.
 It can also cause harm.